-- "Overview of Filters" on page 14-1
+- Section 14.1, "Overview of Filters"

-- "Writing a Filter Class" on page 14-2
+- Section 14.2, "Writing a Filter Class"

-- "Configuring Filters" on page 14-3
+- Section 14.3, "Configuring Filters"

-- "Filtering the Servlet Response Object" on page 14-5
+- Section 14.4, "Filtering the Servlet Response Object"

-- "Additional Resources" on page 14-6
+- Section 14.5, "Additional Resources"

-Overview of Filters
+14.1 Overview of Filters

 A filter is a Java class that is invoked in response to a request for a resource in a Web application.
 Resources include Java Servlets, JavaServer pages (JSP), and static resources such as HTML pages or images.
 A filter intercepts the request and can examine and modify the response and request objects or execute other tasks.